Low End Mac Reader Specials

 There's been some interesting discussion about Apple and the PC price wars on the iMac list.
 Thinking through the issues, some things become clear:

-- Everyone wants to see a less expensive Mac.
+• Everyone wants to see a less expensive Mac.

-- Everyone believes that a less expensive Mac would increase market share.
+• Everyone believes that a less expensive Mac would increase market share.

-- Everyone knows that the PC price war is damaging, if not outright destroying, every company involved in the Wintel industry.
+• Everyone knows that the PC price war is damaging, if not outright destroying, every company involved in the Wintel industry.

 We all want Apple to survive and thrive.
-We don't want them to become the next personal computer company to go down the tubes, merge, or get bought out by someone else - and that's not likely to ever happen.
+We don't want it to become the next personal computer company to go down the tubes, merge, or get bought out by someone else - and that's not likely to ever happen.

 The PC world is filled with commodity computers.
 Dell, IBM, and the guy down the block can all throw together a competent PC to meet almost any need: killer gaming speed, awesome server performance, or a low, low price point.
 It's a mix-and-match world of interchangeable parts, at least in the desktop realm.

-To win that game, you can either market price and keep shaving your margin until Dell puts you out of business or you can market your brand as a quality product worth a few dollars more.
+To win that game, you can either market price and keep shaving your margin until Dell puts you out of business, or you can market your brand as a quality product worth a few dollars more.
 That's the only possible way to compete with Dell, although Compaq, HP, Gateway, and others seem to think price is the more important place to compete.

 Think Different